love2d/love/readme.md

 Builds
 ------

 Files for releases are in the [releases][releases] section on GitHub.
-[The site][site] has links to files and additional platform content for the latest release.
+The [LÖVE][site] website has links to files and additional platform content for the latest release.

 There are also unstable/nightly builds: